gI0baI/fast-flags/README.md

 1. [⊞+r]
 2. `%localappdata%/Roblox/Versions/ClientSettings/ClientAppSettings.json`

+> [!NOTE]
+> For every installation and update, Roblox clears the `ClientSettings` folder.
+It's best to keep a backup of your `ClientAppSettings.json` file
+> You may install [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) for automatic changes

 ### Modifying the JSON Flags file
 3. Open `ClientAppSettings.json` or create a new `.json` file with the name `ClientAppSettings`
 4. Follow this format: